 How often should you apply protein treatments?

 The condition of your hair will determine the number of protein treatments you need and how often you use it.
-Once every two to three months is the right place to begin until you know how it affects your hair and what the perfect is for you.
-Keep in mind that too much protein treatment for 4c natural hair will do more harm than good or the opposite of what you need it to do, like make your hair stiffer and break more.
+Once every two to three months is the right place to begin until you know how it affects your hair and what the perfect frequency is for you.
+Keep in mind that too much protein treatment on natural hair (and particularly 4C hair) will do more harm than good or the opposite of what you need it to do, like make your hair stiffer and break more.

 The most common proteins that are in protein hair treatments are keratin, collagen, oat, rice, wheat, and silk.
 They are usually preceded by the word “hydrolyzed”, meaning that the protein has been broken down into a smaller molecule that can penetrate through the layers of keratin that make up the hair more easily.
 Words like “amino acid” and “protein” in the ingredients list are also a good sign for a protein hair treatment, as hair proteins can come from numerous natural sources.